SOLD OUT IN UK & EUROPE. Instead, see the updated USB SIP Codec ‘Touch’.

 - USB & Micro HDMI ports for optional use with monitor, keyboard, and mouse.

-Delivery within USA or UK takes between 2 & 5 working days.
+Delivery within USA takes approx 5 working days.